SevenDayCandle/STS-EUI/README.md

 # EUI

-This mod (formerly known as STS-Effekseer) adds the following features:
+This mod adds the following features:

 - An in-game top panel button that opens a card pool screen with a grid of the cards currently available in your run.
 You may view upgrades for these cards and show/hide the available colorless cards.
 - A card filters menu for the aforementioned grid as well as the card compendium and the master deck screen.
 You have the option of filtering cards by the mod they came from, their attributes (i.e. card type, rarity, and cost), and their keywords.
 You will also be shown the number of cards matching the given filters for each keyword.
 This menu can be accessed by clicking on the "Filters" button at the top-right part of the screen on said pages.